liferay/liferay-docs/discover/deployment/articles-dxp/08-lcs/03-using-lcs/02-managing-lcs-users.markdown

 ![Figure 1: The Users tab lets you manage the LCS users in your project.](../../../images-dxp/lcs-users.png)

 The *Users* tab displays a list of the users in your project.
-This list includes each user's name, email, image, LCS roles, and a *Manage Roles* button.
-Each LCS user must have an assigned role.
-The following roles are available:
+This list includes each user's name, email, image, LCS Roles, and a *Manage Roles* button.
+Each LCS user must have an assigned Role.
+The following Roles are available:

-- **LCS Administrator:** All LCS functionality is available to administrators.
+**LCS Administrator:** All LCS functionality is available to administrators.
-  This is the only role that can manage the roles of other users.
+This is the only Role that can manage other users' Roles.

-- **LCS Environment Manager:** All LCS functionality is available in the scope of an environment, with the exception of managing other users.
+**LCS Environment Manager:** All LCS functionality is available in the scope of an environment, with the exception of managing other users.

-- **LCS Environment Viewer:** Has read-only access in the scope of an environment.
+**LCS Environment Viewer:** Has read-only access in the scope of an environment.

-You should note that each of these LCS roles assume that the user already has the LCS User role in their Liferay.com account.
-The LCS User role is granted automatically the first time the user enters their LCS account.
-The actions that can be performed by each of the LCS roles are detailed in the below permissions matrix.
+You should note that each of these LCS Roles assume users already have the LCS User Role in their Liferay.com accounts.
+The LCS User Role is granted automatically the first time a user logs into LCS.
+The actions that can be performed by each of the LCS Roles are detailed in the below permissions matrix.

 **LCS Permissions Matrix**